asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 |4|AWS services should have logging enabled and those logs delivered to CloudTrail or Cloud Watch.|

 **Why?**
-You need need use VPC Flow Logs in order send all the logs from Fargae and EC2 Instance type to centralized logging location.
+You need need use VPC Flow Logs in order send all the logs from Fargat  e and EC2 Instance type to centralized logging location.
 These logs are used are used but the CG Security Engineering Teams to detect malicious activity and threat detection.

 ### Working with flow logs